-- Make sure that your mark meets the requirements for registration.
-It has to be unique and sufficiently distinctive for the category of goods and services you wish to use it for, in order to meet the registration criteria.
+Your mark will need to meet certain requirements in order to be eligible for registration.
+To begin with, it has to be unique and sufficiently distinctive for the category of goods and services you wish to use it for.
 See what is a trade mark.

-- Consider which class or classes you wish to protect your goods and services in.
+Consider which class or classes you wish to protect your goods and services in.
 The UK trade mark classification system is divided between classes 1 to 34 (goods) and classes 35 to 45 (services).
 You can register a trade mark under multiple classes.
-See how to classify trade marks.

-- Carry out a detailed trade mark search.
-This will help you determine if the mark you intend to use is available in the UK or in other markets.
+A trade mark search will help you determine if the mark you intend to use is available in the UK or in other markets.
 If you come across a mark that has expired or does not appear to be in use, you will want to proceed with caution - it is possible to restore marks in certain circumstances.
 See how to search for trade marks.

-- Also consider if you need to set up a website or social media presence for your new mark.
-Trade mark registration doesn't automatically give you the right to a matching business name or domain name.
+Trade mark registration doesn't automatically give you the right to a matching business name or domain name or social media handle.
 These are separate assets and you may need to buy or manage them separately.
 Read about domain name and trade mark conflicts.